delisma/DW-Extension-HTMLinter/README.md

 #Dreamweaver Extension: HTMLinter
 This tool is to clean up HTML files outputted by word processors namely Word and Wordperfect.
 It should go through a list of Regular Expressions to correct potential problems.
-We choose this Regular Expressions approach versus hard coded one because it is highly extensible as it's just a matter of replacing a query in the Regular Expression folder to add or remove a feature.
+We choose the Regular Expressions approach versus a hard coded one because it is highly extensible as it's just a matter of replacing a query in the Regular Expression folder to add or remove a feature.
 In case you'd rather have a hard coded extension, the functionality section explains how to do it in pseudo-code.

 ##Installation
 Clone the repo into \Adobe Dreamweaver CS4\configuration\Commands.
 Restart Dreamweaver or hold Ctrl while clicking on the Common dropdown in the Insert panel and select Reload Extension.